Clastify logo

 IB Syllabus Requirements for Entropy and spontaneity (AHL)

-R1.4.1 Entropy as dispersal of matter and energy
+Entropy as dispersal of matter and energyHL

-R1.4.2 Gibbs energy, enthalpy, entropy and temperature
+Gibbs energy, enthalpy, entropy and temperatureHL

-R1.4.3 Spontaneity and the sign of Gibbs energy change
+Spontaneity and the sign of Gibbs energy changeHL

-R1.4.4 Gibbs energy, reaction quotient and equilibrium
+Gibbs energy, reaction quotient and equilibriumHL

 What entropy is really measuring

-Entropy, S, is a state property.
-It measures how widely matter and energy are dispersed in a system; its SI unit is joule per kelvin, J K⁻¹.
-In chemistry, we usually work with standard molar entropy, S⦵, the entropy per mole of a substance in its standard state.
-Its unit is J K⁻¹ mol⁻¹.
+Entropy, SS, is a state property.
+It measures how widely matter and energy are dispersed in a system, and its SI unit is joule per kelvin, JK1\mathrm{J\,K^{-1}}.
+In chemistry, the value used most often is standard molar entropy, SS^\circ: the entropy per mole of a substance in its standard state, with unit JK1mol1\mathrm{J\,K^{-1}\,mol^{-1}}.

 “More disordered means higher entropy” is a handy classroom shortcut, but don’t treat it as the definition.
 A better way to think about entropy is the number of possible arrangements.
 When particles and energy can be spread out in more ways, entropy is higher.
 So, under the same conditions, gases have higher entropy than liquids, and liquids have higher entropy than solids.
-Gas particles can occupy many more positions and move much more freely.
+Gas particles can occupy many more positions and move more freely.

 Image

 A system is the chemical or physical process being studied.
 The surroundings are everything outside that system that can exchange energy or matter with it.
-The total entropy change is written as ΔSₜₒₜₐₗ = ΔSₛᵧₛₜₑₘ + ΔSₛᵤᵣᵣₒᵤₙdᵢₙgₛ, where ΔSₜₒₜₐₗ is the total entropy change for the process, in J K⁻¹, or J K⁻¹ mol⁻¹ when stated per mole of reaction. ΔSₛᵧₛₜₑₘ is the entropy change of the reacting system, and ΔSₛᵤᵣᵣₒᵤₙdᵢₙgₛ is the entropy change of the surroundings.
-A spontaneous change increases total entropy; at equilibrium the total entropy is no longer increasing.
+The total entropy change is written as

-Predicting the sign of ΔS
+Predicting the sign of ΔS\Delta S

 Calculating standard entropy changes

-When you calculate, keep the physical state attached to the formula.
-S⦵ for H₂O(g) is not the same as S⦵ for H₂O(l), because gas and liquid water have different energy dispersal and particle freedom.
-A sensible estimate of the sign before calculating is a good way to catch arithmetic slips.
+When calculating, keep the physical state attached to the formula.
+SS^\circ for H2O(g)H_2O(g) is not the same as SS^\circ for H2O(l)H_2O(l), because gas and liquid water have different energy dispersal and particle freedom.
+Estimating the sign before calculating is a good way to catch arithmetic slips.

 The perfect crystal at 0 K

 The Structure 1.1 link is the third law idea.
 A perfect crystal is a solid in which every particle occupies a regular, repeating lattice position with no defects.
 At 0 K, a perfect crystal is predicted to have zero entropy because there is only one possible arrangement of the particles and their energy in the lowest-energy state.
-In the language of this topic: there is no additional dispersal to count.
+In the language of this topic, there is no additional dispersal to count.

 Why Gibbs energy is needed

-Gibbs energy, G, is a thermodynamic state function that shows the energy available to do useful work at constant temperature and pressure; its unit is joule, J. The change in Gibbs energy, ΔG, is the Gibbs energy change for a process; in this topic it is usually reported per mole of reaction in kJ mol⁻¹.
+Gibbs energy, GG, is a thermodynamic state function that shows the energy available to do useful work at constant temperature and pressure; its unit is joule, J. The change in Gibbs energy, ΔG\Delta G, is the Gibbs energy change for a process; in this topic, it is usually reported per mole of reaction in kJmol1\mathrm{kJ\,mol^{-1}}.

-That last unit detail is the one I underline on the board.
-The data booklet gives ΔS⦵ values in J K⁻¹ mol⁻¹, while ΔH⦵ and ΔG⦵ are normally in kJ mol⁻¹.
-If the other quantities are in kJ mol⁻¹, divide entropy changes by 1000 before multiplying by temperature.
+That last unit point is the one I underline on the board.
+The data booklet gives ΔS\Delta S^\circ values in JK1mol1\mathrm{J\,K^{-1}\,mol^{-1}}, while ΔH\Delta H^\circ and ΔG\Delta G^\circ are normally in kJmol1\mathrm{kJ\,mol^{-1}}.
+Divide entropy changes by 1000 before multiplying by temperature if the other quantities are in kJmol1\mathrm{kJ\,mol^{-1}}.

 Rearranging the equation